openEOPlatform/documentation/workspaces/index.md

 ## Workspaces Overview

 Workspaces are an abstraction of object-storage for the openEO Platform.
-They allow you to have more control over their data, from where it is saved, to where it is loaded from.
+They allow you to have more control over your data, from where it is saved, to where it is loaded from.

 There are multiple options available for the creation of a workspace, you can either provision one at a given backend, or register your own, so you can, for instance, save openEO results directly to a s3 bucket of your own choosing.